onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 * E_level: E2

   * A coherent effective encoding of RH via spectral_tension is specified.
-  * Experiments exist that can falsify an encoding tuple or procedure and calibrate thresholds.
+  * Experiments exist that can falsify an encoding tuple or procedure and calibrate operational thresholds.

 * N_level: N2

   * The linkage between spectral and arithmetic observables is explicit at the effective layer.
-  * Counterfactual worlds are specified in an auditable way using a fixed refinement ladder.
+  * Counterfactual worlds are specified as auditable operational patterns using a fixed ladder and fixed protocols.

 ### 9.2 Next measurable step toward E3

 To move from E2 to E3, implement at least one of the following in practice:

-1. A public, reproducible prototype that, for a declared encoding tuple `Enc`:
+1. A public reproducible prototype that, for a declared encoding tuple `Enc`:

-   * computes `Tension_RH(m_k)`, `I_line_k(m_k)` and `I_stats_k(m_k)` on a declared `r_k` ladder using public zero and prime datasets,
+   * computes `Tension_RH(m_k)`, `I_line_k(m_k)`, and `I_stats_k(m_k)` on a declared ladder using public datasets,
-   * publishes the full encoding tuple, deterministic region families, coupling rule, tolerance model and pre registration hash.
+   * publishes the full encoding tuple, region families, coupling rule, arithmetic protocol, tolerance model, and pre registration hash.

-2. A public benchmark on mock zeta like families that demonstrates stable separation of Family T versus Family F under a frozen admissible encoding tuple, including:
+2. A public benchmark on mock zeta like families that demonstrates stable separation of Family T versus Family F under a frozen encoding tuple, including:

-   * published code and data for model families,
+   * published code and data for mock families,
    * published tension distributions,
    * independent replication by external groups.

-Both steps operate entirely at the effective layer because they work with observable summaries and audited encoding tuples, not with any deep TU generative rule.
+Both steps operate at the effective layer because they work with observable summaries and audited encoding tuples, not with any deep TU generative rule.

 ### 9.3 Long term role in the TU program

 Q001 is expected to serve as:

-* The reference node for spectral_tension problems across mathematics and physics.
+* a reference node for spectral_tension problems across mathematics and physics,
-* A calibration ground for auditable tension encodings that avoid proof claims while still being testable.
+* a calibration ground for auditable tension encodings that avoid proof claims while staying testable,
-* A bridge node connecting pure mathematics, mathematical physics and AI interpretability via shared spectral tension structure.
+* a bridge node connecting pure mathematics, mathematical physics, and AI interpretability via shared spectral tension structure.

 ---